GaMicc/CAUserLogin/README.md

 5. Run Checkstyle with the provided `mystyle.xml` configuration to make sure you didn't introduce any style issues.
    Fix any style errors. did

-5. Add and commit your work, then push to your branch on GitHub.
+5. Add and commit your work, then push to your branch on GitHub. didn't add.

 And you're done with Phase 1!